CloCkWeRX/home-assistant-energy-tariff-templates/README.md

 # home-assistant-energy-tariff-templates
-An aggregation of all of the energy tarriff templates
+An aggregation of all of the energy tarriff templates, addons and similar.

+Missing one?
+Send in a PR!

 # Electricity Tarriff Addons or Templates for Home Assistant